-Brainstorming is a creative process that should encourage free thinking, co-creation and team cohesion.
-But without structure or a framework, your idea generation session can come up short and even frustrate your participants by going off-topic or not producing usable ideas.
+Brainstorming is a creative process that should encourage free-thinking, co-creation, and team cohesion.
+But without a framework or guiding rules, your idea generation session can come up short.
+When brainstorming goes wrong it can even frustrate your participants by going off-topic or by producing unusable ideas.

-With the right approach, a facilitator can ensure an ideation workshop is a success by balancing brainstorming techniques, idea development and evaluation, all with a set of rules that can promote creativity while limiting roadblocks.
-Let’s take a look at some guidelines that can help you and your team make the most out of your brainstorming session.
+With the right approach, an effective facilitator can ensure an ideation workshop is a success by balancing brainstorming techniques, idea development, and evaluation, all with a set of rules that can promote creativity while limiting roadblocks.
+Let’s take a look at some brainstorming rules that can help you and your team make the most out of your brainstorming session.

-Encouraging free thinking and bold idea generation means creating a space where everyone feels heard, supported and safe to share their ideas.
+Encouraging free-thinking and bold idea generation mean creating a space where everyone feels heard, supported and safe to share their ideas.
 As a facilitator or team leader, it’s your responsibility to lead the way and set an example by being positive and encouraging.

 Innovative and creative solutions often emerge from unexpected places.
 Encouraging your group to think out of the box and generate big, wild ideas can take your team into uncharted territory and return with something really special.
 Remember that no idea is bad and with development, even wacky ideas can become tenable.
 Go big and go wild!

 You might have heard the phrase ‘there are no bad ideas.’
 The core ethos here is not to think about quality or overthink ideas during the early stages of a brainstorm.
 Instead, try to create as many new ideas as possible without judgment before building on the best ones.

 While a large part of brainstorming is spontaneous and happens in the moment, it can be especially helpful to give participants the opportunity to prepare.
 Bringing a few ideas or some research to the workshop or ideation session can help it be a success.